Suseika/albumplayer/README.md

 would start playing King Crimson's album "In The Court Of The Crimson King" (of course, only if you have a directory with such name in your system).

-Queries may include anything that is related to an album an is in path to its directory: year, band name, parent directory etc. Order of words is not important:
+Queries may include anything that is related to an album and is in path to its directory: year, band name, parent directory etc. Order of words is not important:

 	albumplayer red crimson 1974 king